State Data Center Steering Committee Nominations

 Please e-mail nominations to Michael Moser and Katie Springer on or before December 31st.

 What does the SDC Steering Committee do?

-There are typically three trips a year for in-person meetings; however, there is always a possibility that these meetings may be held virtually.
-These trips are usually 3 days in length.
-The Census Bureau fully covers Committee Members’ transportation, hotel and expenses (based on federal per diem rates) for the in-person meetings.
-If you have any questions, please contact Bob Coats, or any member of the Steering Committee.
+There are typically three trips a year to the Bureau headquarters for in-person meetings; however, these meetings may be held virtually.
+The Census Bureau fully covers Committee Members’ transportation, hotel and expenses for the in-person meetings.

 - Member- Gregg Bell, Alabama

 - Member- Erica Gardner, Washington

 - Member- Alfred Sundara, Maryland